ufz/ogs/web/content/docs/benchmarks/heatconduction/heatconduction-line_source_term.md

 ### Cylindrical domain

-The Poisson equation on cylindrical domain of heigth $1$ and radius
+The Poisson equation on cylindrical domain of height $1$ and radius
 $r=1$ is solved.
 In the following figure the geometry, partly semi-transparent, is sketched.
 Furthermore, the mesh resolution is shown in the cylindrical domain within the first quadrant of the coordinate system.
 In the second quadrant the